 Explore SQL Classes in BostonMicrosoft Excel is the leading spreadsheet application and data analytics tool.
 With Excel, you can create charts, tables, automate workflow, track budgets and financials, and much more.

-Explore Excel Classes in BostonData analytics is the process of analyzing raw data in order to draw conclusions.
+Explore Excel Classes in BostonData analytics is the process of analyzing raw data to draw conclusions.
 Data analytics are used to study all kinds of data, including productivity, production, profit/loss and much more.

 Explore Data Analytics Classes in BostonMachine learning is a subset of artificial intelligence and involves creating programs that learn from data and optimize.
 Machine learning is prevalent in our everyday lives, from the recommendation engines for music and TV to the search engines and the voice assistants.
 Machine learning models leverage vast amounts of past data to learn to solve problems on their own and predict future outcomes.
 With the power and prevalence of machine learning, it is a highly in-demand set of skills, and the field of machine learning continues to grow.